 The Davidson Student Center is operated for the benefit of all Columbus State University students.
-The Counseling Center, the Career Center, the cafeteria, the bookstore and a vending area are located on the first floor.
-Facilities located on the second floor of the building are the Student Government Association, Student Activities Council, The Saber, conference rooms, student lounge, resident student mailboxes, and an auditorium.
-Administrative offices located on the second floor are the Vice President for Student Affairs and the Assistant Vice President for Student Affairs.
-Also located on the second floor is the Office of Student Life which includes: Diversity Programs and Services, Student Life & Development, and Student Organizations, and Orientation.
+The cafeteria, bookstore and Cougar Copy Center are located on the first floor.
+Facilities located on the second floor of the building are the Student Government Association, Student Activities Council, The Saber, conference rooms, student lounge, and an auditorium.
+Administrative offices located on the second floor are the Office of Student Life which includes: Diversity Programs and Services, Student Life & Engagement, and Student Organizations, and Orientation.